iferdelja/firebase-s3-image-migration-tool/README.md

 I used this to migrate images to S3 away from Parse, after migrating all other data to Firebase from Parse.

-If we have a Firebase db (e.g. at https://myfirebase.firebaseio.com/entities) with following contents
+Assume we have a Firebase db (e.g. at https://myfirebase.firebaseio.com/entities) with following contents

 ```
 {